orbs-network/orbs-spec/behaviors/services/transaction-pool.md

 * Correct protocol version.
 If incorrect, return `REJECTED_UNSUPPORTED_VERSION`.
 * Sender virtual chain matches the transaction pool's virtual chain.
 If mismatch, return `REJECTED_VIRTUAL_CHAIN_MISMATCH`.
 * Check that the node is in sync:
-  * Node is considered out of sync if current time is later than the last committed block timestamp + `config.TRANSACTION_POOL_NODE_SYNC_REJECT_TIME` (eg. 2 min).
+  * Node is considered out of sync if the current time is later than the last committed block timestamp + `config.TRANSACTION_POOL_NODE_SYNC_REJECT_TIME` (eg. 2 min).
   * If out of sync, return `REJECTED_NODE_OUT_OF_SYNC`.
 * Check Transaction timestamp:
   * Only accept transactions that haven't expired.
-    * Transaction is expired if its timestamp is earlier than current time minus `config.TRANSACTION_EXPIRATION_WINDOW` (eg. 30 min).
+    * Transaction is expired if its timestamp is earlier than the current time minus `config.TRANSACTION_EXPIRATION_WINDOW` (eg. 30 min).
     * If expired, return `REJECTED_TIMESTAMP_WINDOW_EXCEEDED`.
-  * Only accept transactions that aren't in the future (according to the node's clock).
+  * Only accepts transactions that aren't in the future (according to the node's clock).
-    * Transaction timestamp is in future if it is later than current time + `config.TRANSACTION_POOL_FUTURE_TIMESTAMP_GRACE_TIMEOUT` clock jitter grace window (eg. 3 min).
+    * Transaction timestamp is in future if it is later than current time + `config.TRANSACTION_POOL_FUTURE_TIMESTAMP_GRACE_TIMEOUT` clock jitter grace window (e.g. 3 min).
     * If in future, return `REJECTED_TIMESTAMP_AHEAD_OF_NODE_TIME`.
 * Transaction (`txhash`) doesn't already exist in the pending pool or committed pool (duplicate).
   * If already exists, return `DUPLICATE_TRANSACTION_ALREADY_PENDING` or `DUPLICATE_TRANSACTION_ALREADY_COMMITTED`.
 * Verify pre order checks (like signature and subscription) by calling `VirtualMachine.TransactionSetPreOrder`.
-  * Reference block provided to virtual machine is projected next block (height last committed + 1 with timestamp of current time).
+  * Reference block provided to virtual machine is projected next block (height last committed + 1 with a timestamp of current time).
   * If fails, return the returned status.
 * On any failure, return the relevant error status and an empty receipt.
   * Always (even on errors) include reference block height and block timestamp in the response.
   * For an already committed transaction, return the receipt.

 #### Add transaction to pending pool
-* Add transaction to pending transaction pool if pool is not full.
+* Add transaction to pending transaction pool if the pool is not full.
-* Associate the transaction in the pool with the local node id (public key) as gateway.
+* Associate the transaction in the pool with the local node id (public key) as the gateway.

 #### Batch before broadcast
 * Batch until a `config.TRANSACTION_POOL_PROPAGATION_BATCH_SIZE` number of transactions is reached or until `config.TRANSACTION_POOL_PROPAGATION_BATCHING_TIMEOUT` time passes.